devGod1994/nextJSDemo/README.md

-# Build a marketing site using Next.js
+# Build a E-Commerce site using Next.js

 This app demonstrates how you can build a marketing site using Next.js on the Front End and the API will be powered by ButterCMS.
 Next.js is a React.js framework which will do Server Side Rendering for you.
 As a result, your site will have better SEO score.